 Many people want to live independently as long as possible, but there are several disadvantages of elderly people living alone.
-Some of the disadvantages can be mitigated by supportive services provided by family, friends and even social service organizations.
+Some of the disadvantages can be mitigated by supportive services provided by family, friends, and even social service organizations.
 For some seniors, though, these services may not be sufficient to allow them to live at home.
-Interestingly, approximately 80% of the elderly people living alone in the United States are women.
+Interestingly, approximately 80 percent of the elderly living alone in the United States are women.

 Disadvantages of Elderly People Living Alone

 The disadvantages of elderly people living alone range from safety and health to psychological well-being.

 Elderly people are often subject to falls.
 Medical conditions common in elderly people, such as hypertension, diabetes, and heart disease, may affect balance and physical strength.
 Also, chores requiring the use of a stool or a ladder are best left to non-seniors; however, elderly people living alone often attempt these tasks alone instead of waiting for a friend or family member who can help.
 In addition, while living with someone may not prevent a fall, it usually means that the victim of a fall gets immediate attention.

 Seniors living alone are subject to financial fraud and a variety of scams.
 Offers that are clearly too good to be true come in the mail.
 Phone callers fish for personal information and administer a variety of con games that may deprive seniors of their life savings in one fell swoop.
 Even the Internet, which can connect a lonely senior with the outside world, can be the source of e-mail messages that "phish" for personal information and make fraudulent offers.
 A companion can help monitor these scams.
 In addition, a senior living alone may find it costly to live alone.